textileio/community/docs/powergate/localnet.md

 go run main.go
 ```

-If you've previously compiled a prior version of `lotus-devnet`, running `make clean` is recommended before building again.
+If you compiled a prior version of `lotus-devnet`, running `make clean` is recommended before building again.

 For full configuration options, [see the project Readme](https://github.com/textileio/lotus-devnet#run)